PerSpectron/PerSpectron/README.md

 # How to Run Perspectron

-Step 1: Buiilding and running gem5 to dump performance counters every 10k instructions:
+Step 1: Building and running gem5 to dump performance counters every 10k instructions:
 --------------------------------------------------------------------------------------------

 *Command:*